ferrazzosito/unibz-infosec-frontend-safe/README.md

 - password leaking attack
 - man in the middle XSS-driven attack

-whilst the secure version implements mechanisms to overcome these vulnerabilities.
+whilst the secure version implements mechanisms to overcome these vulnerabilities, the secure version
-The secure version
 - for XSS reflected and stored attacks, it implements in the backend the query sanification
 - for SQL injection, it performs in the backend a sanification with the prepared statements
-- for XSRF token attack, ....
+- for XSRF token attack, it assigns a randomly-generated token string during login (in our case embedded in the session JWT token), to be then sent in a header by the client and checked by the backend at every subsequent POST request (therefore ensuring that the request is not coming from a third party, that would not have access to the needed token)
-- for interception attacks, it implements a diffie hellman keys exchanges in order to have encrypted communication.
+- for interception attacks, it implements a Diffie Hellman keys exchange in order to have encrypted communication.
 It also implements the digital signature to avoid fraudolent changes due to an interception
 - for password attacks, it implements mechanisms of hashing the password with a salt and using the SHA256 (much more secure than the MD5)
-- password leaking attack, it implements specific safer User Entities, to avoid in any way to leak password for a request
+- for password leaking attacks, it implements specific safer User Entities, to avoid in any way to leak passwords after a request
-- to avoid man in the middle XSS-driven attack, it implements also in the frontend the query sanification
+- to avoid man in the middle XSS-driven attack, it implements also in the frontend query sanification

-code struct?